puma/puma/README.md

 If the system does not have OpenSSL development files installed, Puma will install/compile, but it will not allow ssl connections.

-If the system has OpenSSL development files installed, but you don't want Puma to use ssl connections, set ENV['DISABLE_SSL'] to any value before installing Puma.

 ## Frameworks

 ### Rails